nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 However due to limitations of JavaFx, we will only be mainly focusing on adhering the color system and typography, with the other foundations serving more of a guide for future component designs.

 The main stylesheet can be found under `resources/view/LightTheme.css`.
-The primary colour chosen is `#9837d9`, with the full colour palette shown below.
+The primary color chosen is `#9837d9`, with the full color palette shown below.

 ![colorpalette](images/colorpalette.jpg)